 Tigmo is a local food here in Leh.
 You can’t miss this one.
 It is pronounced as 'Teemo'.
 Tigmo is basically fermented and steamed bread with veg and non-veg stew.
 And definitely, you will gonna repeat this item for sure.

 And of course, how can you forget momos.
 It is definitely a crime, right!
 Momos of this pace is just incredible.
 People of all ages like momos and why not, it is oil-free and healthy.
 Once you try the Ladakhi momos you would never go for any other place.
 The recipe of the Ladakhi special momos are same but here they spiced it with a little bit of extra twist of local ingredients.

 Thukpa is the most consumed food of Ladakh can be said their comfort food.
 It is basically a clear boiled soup with lots of vegetables and small pieces of chicken, mutton or pork flavored with specially made Ladakhi chutney.
-And if you want to add more goodness then you can team it up with “Khambir”, a locally baked bread and when this combo goes together it just melts in your mouth, a pure heaven!
+And if you want to add more goodness then you can team it up with “Khambir”, a locally baked bread and when this combo goes together with it just melts in your mouth, pure heaven!
 One more reason to try this is that Thukpa carries the Tibetan culture and purity.

 How to Reach Ladakh

 Traveling to Ladakh by bike is something that an adventure enthusiast will go for.
 Ladakh is definitely in your bike-it-list if you like to go through the passes.
 The whole trip is with “the open road, healthy, free” and you will feel like the world is unfolding before you.
 It is thrilling and every minute you will feel the magic of the road.
 Basically, there are two different roads that will lead you to Ladakh.
 One is from Srinagar and another one is from Manali.